Thinking of Leaving?

 Fees and Student Loans

 If you leave during the first three weeks of your course you will not have to pay fees.
-But you must see a Faculty Student Adviser first and submit a properly authorised and dated withdrawal form (R1a).
+But you must see a university Student Adviser first and submit a properly authorised and dated withdrawal form (R1a).
 If you withdraw after the first three weeks and/or do not complete the form you may still be liable for fees even though you have not attended.

 However, the regulations regarding fees are complex.
 The Money Advisers in the university's Student Services will be able to help you with this.